MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 ### Part 1

-Create a function that takes a bunch of arguements that will then assign to an object (include at least one array).
+Create a function that takes a bunch of arguements that are then assigned to an object (include at least one array).
 Once done, loop through this object and console log the values.

 ### Part 2